 Other components of spatial perception include determining the size of objects and whether or not they are in motion.
 The brain can determine how large or small an object is based on how it looks next to other objects and how far away it is.
 The motion of objects is observed through the relationship of objects to one another or through a change in perceived size.

-Like other types of perception, spatial perception happens automatically in the brain.
+Like other types of perception, this process happens automatically in the brain.
 Input from the sensory organs and information about past experiences both have a role in determining how the brain maps the environment around it.
 If a person has come into contact with a bowling ball, for example, that person has a rough understanding of how large that object is.
 This can help the brain determine how large the objects around the bowling ball may be.

 Problems with spatial perception commonly lead to conditions such as claustrophobia and acrophobia.
 People who are claustrophobic may perceive objects as being closer to them than they actually are, a problem that can make a small space, such as an elevator, feel smaller than it actually is.
 Those with acrophobia may perceive that the ground as being further away than it really is, leading to a fear of high places.